aaronburrell/elk-anisble/README.md

 > * Username - kibanaadmin
 > * Password - password

-*NOTE: You will need to update the kibana.conf file with the correct server IP Address and restart Nginx to get the reverse proxy working correctly.*

-*You will also need to:*

-> *  sudo vi(or vim) /etc/init.d/logstash
-> *  Update LS_GROUP=logstash to LS_GROUP=adm

-*This will allow logstash the permission to access syslogs.
-You should then reboot the server for the updates to process*

 Run installation of Elk Stack
 > * cd ansible
 > * ./elk-install.sh